Recreation

 166 acres, max depth 32 ft

-Brown Trout, Smallmout Bass, Pickerel , White Perch
+Brown Trout, Smallmouth Bass, Pickerel, White Perch

-Annually stocked with Brook and Brown trout, Round Pond offers ample off the road parking in a beautiful wooded parcel called "The Pines"
+Annually stocked with Brook and Brown trout, Round Pond offers ample off-the-road parking in a beautiful wooded parcel called "The Pines."

-Long Pond, Livermore (fishing boating swimming picnicking)
+Long Pond, Livermore (fishing, boating, swimming, and picnicking)

 203 acres, max depth 18 ft